The Global Fund for Children UK Trust

 • West Bowling Youth Initiative - 30+ years supporting youth volunteering and leadership opportunities

-• Worth Valley Young Farmers Club (WVYFC) - voluntary, youth-led organization in rural Worth Valley region
+• Worth Valley Young Farmers Club (WVYFC) - voluntary, youth-led organisation in rural Worth Valley region

 These examples show GFC supports diverse approaches—sports-based, rural/urban, culturally-specific, and volunteer-led models.